- Chapter 1. Principles and Purpose

 Chapter 4.
 Responsibilities

 The responsibility for maintaining the academic standards of honesty and integrity is shared by all members of the academic community.
-Students and Faculty Members are expected to be familiar with and abide by the provisions of the Code.
+Students and Faculty Members are expected to be familiar with, and abide by, the provisions of the Code.

 Section I. Faculty Member Responsibilities

 Faculty Members are responsible for the academic instruction and evaluation methods for all academic exercises.
-As such, Faculty Members should ensure, to the best of their ability, that all work submitted by Students is consistent with academic standards, including being free from the adverse impacts of academic misconduct.
+As such, Faculty Members should ensure, to the best of their ability, that all work submitted by Students is consistent with academic standards, including being free from the adverse impacts of Academic Misconduct.
 To that end, Faculty Members are obligated to:

-- If the Faculty Member suspects that Academic Misconduct has occurred and determines that the information is sufficient to warrant an adjudication, report all such cases of suspected Academic Misconduct using the appropriate adjudication method outlined in the Code of Student Academic Integrity so a central record may be kept.
-Faculty are expected to participate as needed in the adjudication of the suspected misconduct.
+- If the Faculty Member suspects that Academic Misconduct has occurred and determines that the information is sufficient to warrant an adjudication, report all such cases of suspected Academic Misconduct using the appropriate method outlined in the Code of Student Academic Integrity so a central record may be kept.

 - Engage mechanisms that discourage Academic Misconduct, such as exam monitoring, online submission of materials, etc. (See examples.)